AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 		- Has education on a specific topic resulted in reduced incidents of that topic from occurring?
 - Application Security Activities (GOOD IDEAS TO ADD TO A PLAN)
 	- Run vulnerability / VA scans using DAST / SAST at a frequency.
-	- Threat model when designing new functionality
+	- Threat model when designing new functionality using STRIDE / PASTA.
+Remediate issues.
+	- Ensure security is baked into code reviews, either manually or automated.
+	- Use SCA (Software Composition Analysis) at intervals to ensure no sketchy packages are being used.
+	- Do x amount of PenTests.
+	- Hold bug bounty programs.